mit-satori/getting-started/satori-cuda-aware-mpi.rst

    In this approach a bash script is written that is used as a launcher for the MPI program to be run.
 This bash script modifies the environment variable ``CUDA_VISIBLE_DEVICES`` so that the MPI program will only see the GPU it has been allocated.
-An example script is shown below.
+An example script is shown below:

 .. code:: bash